Save up to £250

 Features

 In the Exeter One accommodation, away from the rooms, is a large outdoor garden and a shared communal lounge with a TV, a pool table to enjoy pooling and bike storage.
 You can unwind and enjoy your favourite TV shows with friends.
 Thanks to the free contents insurance, recycling and post-collection, and all-inclusive rent, you won't have to worry about anything, making it simple to relax.
 Management and maintenance staff are also on-site for your peace of mind.
 Later, use the free high-speed Wi-Fi in your contemporary ensuite room or studio apartment to start working on your assignments.
-The property also has 24-hour CCTV surveillance for safety and security.
+Homes for Students Exeter One also has 24-hour CCTV surveillance for safety and security.
 A secure door entry system.
 Utilities like heating, water, Wi-Fi and electricity are included in your bills.

 Location and What's Hot?